allegro/blog/_posts/2021-11-12-choose-your-skills.md

 Let’s start with requirements gathering.
 Unfortunately it is impossible to gather universal requirements for a given position since these requirements are different at different companies and even teams.
-The same person who has certain skills and performs a certain way of work may be a senior in one company, where in another, he or she may be a junior.
+The same person who has certain skills and performs certain tasks may be a senior in one company, where in another, he or she may be a junior.
 In one of the companies I worked for, a good programmer was required to know the products and the business, then the tenure at the company mattered as well and being a support for the business.
 Performing a large number of tasks was not so important.
 In another company, there were people who knew their product very well and were an excellent support to the business.
-However, they did not perform their tasks on time and did not take on issues that required them to take on a lot of responsibility.
+However, they did not perform their tasks on time and did not take on issues that required them to undertake a lot of responsibility.
 They still had junior or mid-level status.

 ![Expectations](/img/articles/2021-07-23-become-a-senior/expectations.png)
 This begs the question: how do I gather my skills requirements?